aalpercaliskan/LinkedinMoodle-Database/README.md

 **Submission\_post:** It is the entity where submission post records are kept.
 Subclass of Post.

-## 15. Characteristics of Each Entity in LinkedinMoodle
+## Caracteristics of Each Entity in LinkedinMoodle

 **Consumer:** Consumer\_id, Email, Login\_password, Name (Fname, Lname), Location (City, Country), Birth\_date, Gender, {Course}, {Language}